Hybrid electric aircraft: 2021

 The Berlin-Brandenburg Aerospace Alliance is a business cluster that includes Rolls-Royce Dahlewitz, MTU Aero Engines, aeronautical engineering specialist APUS and Stemme.

 It plans the IBEFA-i6 project, a 19-seat distributed electric propulsion demonstrator to fly in 2021 with turbodiesel, gas turbine and fuel-cell generators.

 Separate from this i-6, the APUS i-5 will be a twin-boom testbed with tandem seating for a 4 t (8,800 lb) gross-weight.

 A Rolls-Royce 250 turboshaft will drive four electric propellers through a battery, generators, convertors, and power controls.

 Supported by the German state of Brandenburg and the Brandenburg University of Technology, flights should begin after 2021.

 2022

 In 2019, the National Research Council Canada started to convert a Cessna Skymaster, a push-pull configuration, the Hybrid Electric Aircraft Testbed.
 It first flew on 7 February 2022.

 2023

 On 19 January 2023, ZeroAvia flew its Dornier 228 testbed with one turboprop replaced by a prototype hydrogen-electric powertrain in the cabin, consisting of two fuel cells and a lithium-ion battery for peak power.
 The aim is to have a certifiable system by 2025 to power airframes carrying up to 19 passengers over 300 nmi.

+2024

+On July-August 2024, DARPA and Northrop Grumman announced the Northrop Grumman XRQ-73 SHEPARD (Series Hybrid Electric Propulsion Aircraft Demonstration).